hardik-potenza/hello-world/readme.txt

 Hello
 Hi nodeschool is very useful and easy way to learn about node with smaller exercises.
+Awesome !!!